Bandhe19/Javascript/README.md

 # Javascript
-Collection of Javascript functions
+Collection Of Javascript Functions and Algorithms
-Javascripti algorithms